-Why are you guys doing this whole tour thingy?
+Why are you guys doing this tour thingy throughout 2011 and 2012?

 And we do these things without considering the purpose—without asking why?

-With respect to our 33 city meetup tour, some people have thought it was to promote our new book, Minimalism: Live a Meaningful Life, which we guess is a good assumption because we are incredibly proud of that book and we do want to promote it.
+With respect to our 33-city meetup tour, some people have thought it was to promote our new book, Minimalism: Live a Meaningful Life, which is a good assumption because we are very proud of that book, and we do want to promote it.
 And face it, “going on a book tour” sounds kind of cool, doesn’t it?
-But, truth be told, paying to travel across most of North America isn’t a practical way of promoting our book, especially when many of the people who attend our meetups have already bought the book.
+But truth be told, paying to travel across North America isn’t a practical way of promoting a book, especially when many of the people who attend our meetups have already bought the book.

 So, if we’re not doing this meetup tour to promote something, then why might we be doing it?
 We had to ask ourselves this question before embarking on the journey.